dolin5/zoomto-widget/README.txt

 Once a state or county is selected, the map zooms to that state or county.

 State and county extents are retrieved from JSON files via a dojo data store.
-WGS84 extents are used by default but JSON files are provided with NAD83 and Web Mercator extents.
+Web Mercator extents are used by default but JSON files are provided with NAD83 and WGS84 extents.
 If the map's spatial reference doesn't match the spatial reference of the extents in the JSON file, the extent is sent to a geometry service to be projected before being passed to the map.

-This dijit has been is intended to be used with v2.1 of the ArcGIS JavaScript API but it also works with 1.x version of the API.
+This dijit has been is intended to be used with v2.1 of the ArcGIS JavaScript API but it also works with 1.x versions of the API.

 Set up steps:
 1. copy the ZoomTo folder and zoomTo.html to a directory on your web server